dalegacusan/rift-builds/README.md

 ## Setup

 To run this project, you need to have the `/data` folder where data is stored.
-If you wish to contribute, create an issue for requesting access to that folder.
+If you wish to contribute, [create an issue](https://github.com/dalegacusan/wildriftcommunitybuilds/issues/new) requesting access to that folder.

 1. Run `npm install` on the root folder
     * This will install the dependencies needed to run both the frontend and backend at the same time.